actinia-org/actinia-core/docs/docs/actinia_concepts.md

  3.

-     user
+     user:

-     :   -   Can run computational tasks in ephemeral and user specific databases
+         -   Can run computational tasks in ephemeral and user specific databases
-         -   Can create create, modify and delete mapsets in user specific databases
+         -   Can create, modify and delete mapsets in user specific databases
          -   Has limited acces to API calls
          -   Can not create, modify or delete users